 Protein for Cats

-Protein is the most critical part of a cats diet and should be at the core of its nutrition.
-It is vital for a cats growth and development throughout its life.
+Protein is the most critical part of a cat’s diet and should be at the core of every cat food recipe.
+It is vital for cats’ growth, repair, and maintenance throughout its life.

 Carbohydrates for Cats

 Carbohydrates are not necessary for a cat’s diet and, in high quantities, can have serious adverse effects on a cat.

 Cats in their natural environments consume less than 5% carbohydrates, yet some cat foods contain up to 50% carbohydrates.